Introduction

 Updated 10/26/2022

-As of Wednesday, 10/26/2022, 14 days have passed, since I published this 10/12/2022 article.
-Website analytics verifies that this article has views into the three digit range.
+As of today, Wednesday, 10/26/2022, 14 days have passed, since I published this 10/12/2022 article.
+Website analytics verifies that this article has views in the three-digit range.
 It is nearing and may soon overtake my 20th most viewed article.
-The viewer total increases daily.
-My analytics does not identify viewers – only viewer counts.
+The view total increases daily.
+My analytics do not identify viewers—only view counts.
 (My website has always secured viewer privacy.)

 The author of the 8/30/2012 article receives email notices of comments on his articles.
-He reviews, to approve or reject them.
+He reviews them to approve or reject them.
 He posts the comments that he approves.
 I have the same option to screen comments.
 I used to do so.
-I delete spam comments, after they post.
+Now, I delete spam comments after they post.

 No comments: